resolve109/study-aws-sa/aws-study-guide.md

   - Supports automatic certificate renewal
   - Integrates with AWS services like CloudFront and Application Load Balancer
   - Provides an easy way to implement HTTPS for websites and applications
+- **Custom Domain Integration**:
+  - Can be used to secure custom domain names for API Gateway endpoints
+  - Certificates should be imported into ACM in the same region as the API Gateway endpoint
+  - Enables HTTPS communications for third-party services consuming APIs
+  - Provides certificate management for secure API URLs using company domain names

 ### AWS Organizations
 - **Key Features**: